 As of August 2018, I have played more than 130 escape games in five different countries since September 2015 (about 60 in France, 35 in the US, 35 in Canada, and a couple in other European countries).
 I have taken detailed notes on the games I played for more than one year before the launch of this blog in January 2018, with the idea of creating such a blog when I would be experienced enough.
 Thus, I will progressively write the reviews of the games I played in the past, as well as of the new ones I will play.

-Although I’m French, I decided to write this blog in English, as information in English about escape games in France and Québec are largely absent from the web.
-I aim at translating part of it in French too when I will find the time.
+Although I’m French, I decided to write this blog in English, as information in English about escape games in France and Quebec are largely absent from the web.
 I use English on a daily basis in my professional life, but I’m not a native English speaker, so please be indulgent about any linguistic improprieties.

 The scoring system is explained here.

 Since I have launched this blog, some escape game companies have invited me to test their rooms.
 This is appreciated, but I review all rooms in the same way, and do not let the scores be influenced by the fact I’m invited; the only difference is that I will write and publish reviews for games to which I was invited faster, by default within two weeks after having tested it – whereas I still have a long backlog to write about for other games.
 As a disclaimer, when I am invited by a company to test one of their rooms, I wrote at the end of the review “Game tested in MM/YYYY”, by contrast to “Game played in MM/YYYY” when I was not invited.

 This blog was born in December 2017.
 During 2018, I managed to review nearly all escape games I’ve played to, but still have a large backlog from former years.
 To speed up the process, I will now write not only standard reviews – of the kind you can already read on the blog – but also shorter (so-called “express”) reviews, that will give in a more condensed form an overview of the strengths and weaknesses of the room.